kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_arithmetics_and_comparisons.md

 print(f"Max on first axis = {np.max(a, axis=0)}")
 ```

-Whereas an operation on the second axis is performed on the **columns**, so that we get a result for each line:
+Whereas an operation on the second axis is performed on the **columns**:

 ```{code-cell} ipython3
 print(f"Sum on second axis = {np.sum(a, axis=1)}")
 print(f"Max on second axis = {np.max(a, axis=1)}")
 ```

-If the array contains `nan` values, using these functions can be problematic because any arithmetic operation that includes a `nan` results in a `nan`:
+If the array contains `nan` values, using these functions can be problematic because any arithmetic operation that includes `nan` results in `nan`:

 ```{code-cell} ipython3
 a = np.array(